richardlehane/sipli.city/content/_index.md

 +++

 # Siplicity
-## A digital preservation triage tool
+## Makes transferring digital files simple
-> Profile, analyse, select, structure, describe, and package digital files for transfer into a digital repository.
+> Assess, select, describe, and package digital files for transfer into a digital repository.

 ![Screenshot of Siplicity application](screenshot.png)